GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

 - [ ] Each mathematical operation is done on the server
+- [ ] Each mathematical operation should have it's own API endpoint
 - [ ] Each request for a mathematical operation is a `post` request
 - [ ] Each operation request responds with `JSON`
-- [ ] When the calculator is waiting for an operation to complete, it ignored all input
+- [ ] When the calculator is waiting for an operation request response, it ignores all input